-This programme covers a range of social science disciplines, including business and management, economics, epidemiology, geography, health, international relations, law, linguistics, politics and psychology
+Topics include business and management, economics, epidemiology, geography, health, international relations, law, linguistics, politics and psychology.

 This programme covers a range of arts and humanities disciplines including English and drama, history, philosophy, law, film studies, development studies, politics and languages.

 The EPSRC Centre for Doctoral Training in Intelligent Games and Game Intelligence (IGGI) is the world's largest PhD research programme aimed at games.